Bihui-Jin/CodeModernization/README.md

     - output:  ```baseline/requirements.txt```
     - details: Found 906 packages in Docker image</br>
     416 packages in cache</br>
-    Found 285 packages in cache but not in Docker image
+    Found 285 packages in cache but not in Docker image where 19 (Mask-Face-Inference, TMLF, base_atlas, cargo-aidoc, celltraj-copperma, drl-model, gender-classifier-cnn-usoltsev37, ingradient-lib-temp2, matplotlib-arm64, mis-modulos, mmseg, motifcal, multi-emotion-recognition, package-generator, ptmchat, rcnnmasks, reco, umap, webcrawl) are incompactible (depends on non-existent packages, no satisfied version, failed to build wheel, and generating package metadata) with the env of the kaggle image</br>
+    Filter out these packages for valid reasons and they are not supported by Kaggle

 4. ```baseline/search_nltkCorpora.py``` searches all nltk packages used in the scripts
     - output: ```baseline/nltkCorpora.txt```